ch2ohch2oh/rl101/README.md

 # RL Code Examples

-## REINFORCE applied to CartPole-V1
+## REINFORCE Applied to CartPole-V1

 Smaller nerwork with `hidden_size=16` seems to have much less varaince than larger models.
+- The training rewards vary quite a lot - it's normal for REINFORCE.
+- The training loss is not decreasing - also normal for RL.
+As your agent survives longer, there will be more terms in the loss function.

 ![CartPole-V1 REINFORCE training plot](images/cartpole_reinforce/reinforce_training_h16.png)